caiocvelasco/my-first-docker-project/README.md

 - **Postgres**: A PostgreSQL database instance.
 - **Python**: A container running Python 3.9.13 with necessary dependencies.
 - **Jupyter Notebook**: A Jupyter Notebook instance for interactive data analysis.

-## Project Definition

-### Data Source
-  Data comes from an API called [CoinCap API](https://docs.coincap.io/#89deffa0-ab03-4e0a-8d92-637a857d2c91).
-CoinCap is a useful tool for real-time pricing and market activity for over 1,000 cryptocurrencies.